ndrewtl/airspace-jekyll/_posts/2018-01-26-python-intro.md

 print(type(pressure_data[1])
 ```

 Using the built-in `csv` module is *okay*; it's a bit nicer than the manual version we made using only the core Python language, but there are *much* better alternatives available by using one of the many available Python *packages*.
-In the remainder of the tutorial, we are going to (very briefly!) look at two powerful Python packages that are widely used in scientific programming: **pandas** and **matplotlib**.
-(NumPy will be covered in a later tutorial).
+In the remainder of the tutorial, we are going to (very briefly!) look at two powerful Python packages that are widely used in scientific programming: `pandas` and `matplotlib`. (`numpy` will be covered in a later tutorial).

 Packages are ubiquitous in Python, and most scientific programming done with Python makes use of one or more packages.
-You can think of them as 'add-ons' to the basic Python language, much like libraries in R or other programming languages.
-Pandas is a sofware package for Python that contains a whole bunch of useful functions and data structures for dealing with tables of data, time-series data, and other similar datasets.
+You can think of them as 'add-ons' to the basic Python language, much like libraries in R or other programming languages. `pandas` is a package that contains a whole bunch of useful functions and data structures for dealing with tables of data, time-series data, and other similar datasets.

 <a name="pandas"></a>

-## A brief introduction to data analysis with pandas
+## A brief introduction to data analysis with Pandas

-We are going to dive right in here and start using a Python package called **pandas**, which is widely used for data analysis.
+We are going to dive right in here and start using a Python package called `pandas`, which is widely used for data analysis.
 (The name comes from *panel data* rather than the cute black and white fluffy animals at Edinburgh Zoo.)

-### Why pandas and when to use it?
+### Why Pandas and when to use it?

-Pandas is useful for situations when you have data in 'table-like' form, such as the sample weather station data we are using, that you want to perform some form of analysis on.
-Pandas is particularly useful when you have columns of data, potentially of different data types.
-Timeseries data, database-like data, are other typical types of dataset used with pandas.
+`pandas` is useful for situations when you have data in 'table-like' form, such as the sample weather station data we are using, that you want to perform some form of analysis on. `pandas` is particularly useful when you have columns of data, potentially of different data types.
+Timeseries data, database-like data, are other typical types of dataset used with `pandas`.

-#### When to use pandas:
+#### When to use `pandas`:

-##### Table-like columnular data
+##### Table-like columnar data
 ##### Interfacing with databases (MySQL etc.)
 ##### Multiple data-types in a single data file.

-#### When not to use pandas:
+#### When not to use `pandas`:

 ##### For really simple data files (a single column of values in a text file, for example, might be overkill).
 ##### If you are dealing with large gridded datasets of a single data type.
-(Consider using NumPy).
+(Consider using `numpy`).
 ##### If you are doing lots of matrix calculations, or other heavily mathematical operations on gridded data.
-(Consider using NumPy).
+(Consider using `numpy`).

-Let's have a look at using pandas to load in our weather station data:
+Let's have a look at using `pandas` to load in our weather station data:

 ```python
 import pandas as pd